Machu Picchu is easily accessible, and there a several ways visitors get there. Check out our guide on how to get to Machu Picchu, Peru.

 My favorite way to get to Machu Picchu is by hiring a guide for a private 2-day tour.
 I am more of a luxury traveler so I’m not down to do the 4-day Inca Trail, although it sounds amazing!

 My route takes you from Ollantaytambo to Machu Picchu Station.
-If you are arriving in Cusco, the private guide will pick you on from Cusco and bus you over to Ollantaytambo.
+If you are arriving in Cusco, the private guide will pick you up from Cusco and bus you to Ollantaytambo.

 You’ll arrive at the Machu Picchu station around early afternoon, leaving you the entire afternoon to explore the city Agua Calientes, where you’ll overnight before trekking it over to Machu Picchu the next day.

-Agua Calientes has plenty to keep you busy, including the hot springs, scenic waterfalls, tons of restaurants, and shopping available.
+Agua Calientes has plenty to keep you busy, including the hot springs, scenic waterfalls, restaurants, and shopping.

 After spending the night in Agua Calientes, you’ll wake up bright and early the next morning to line up for the short bus ride up to Machu Picchu (about 25 minutes).